mattermost/mattermost-test-management/data/test-cases/plugins/jira/jira-server/install-and-uninstall/OAuth_Setup.md

 1. Run the `/jira connect` command.
 2. Run the `/jira instance install cloud-oauth <cloud_jira_URL>`
-3. Complete the setup for the Cloud OAuth 2.0.
+3. Continue the steps provided in the direct message from Jira bot and complete the setup of cloud O-Auth 2.0.

 **Expected**